Energy transition and innovation

 Moving towards cleaner transportation

-Transportation electrification is happening: electric vehicle drivers have access to more and more charging station in Québec.
+Transportation electrification is happening: electric vehicle drivers have access to more and more charging stations in Québec.
 We are continuing to make our customers aware of the advantages of electric vehicles and our researchers are developing the materials for tomorrow’s batteries.

 Since the transportation sector is the main source of GHG emissions in Québec, the adoption of electric vehicles, active transportation and public transit is an important way to reduce air pollution.